Universal Algorithm-Implicit Learning: Universal Algorithm-Implicit Learning

 \begin{definition}[Universal Consistency] A learning algorithm $\alg$ is \emph{consistent} w.r.t.\ a distribution $p$ over $\FD \times \LD$ if the risk of the model $\alg (\Ss_n)$ converges to the Bayes risk $R^*=\inf_f R(f)$, as the size of the support set $n = |\Ss_n| \to \infty$ where $\Ss_n \sim p^n$, i.e.\ if $\lim\limits_{n \to \infty} R(\alg (\Ss_n)) = R^*$.\\ A learning algorithm $\alg$ is \emph{universally consistent} if it is consistent for any distribution $p$. \end{definition}

-To be able to analyze the finite sample performance of an algorithm, we formalize the idea of a \emph{learning curve}. \begin{definition}[Learning Curve] The learning curve
+To be able to analyze the finite sample performance of an algorithm, we formalize the idea of a \emph{learning curve}, which describes how the expected performance of an algorithm evolves as a function of the number of training samples.
+The term is used in various works in statistical learning theory with equivalent or similar definitions \citep{schuurmansCharacterizingRationalExponential1997,vieringShapeLearningCurves2023}. \begin{definition}[Learning Curve] The learning curve

 of an algorithm $\alg$ on a task $T$ computes the expected residual risk conditioned on the size of the support set. \end{definition} Intuitively, we would like a learning algorithm to have a lower residual risk with an increasing amount of training data.
-With this, we can define the notions of a \emph{valid learning algorithm} and of \emph{universal validity}, analogous to the asymptotic notions of consistency and universal consistency. \begin{definition}[Valid Learning Algorithm] An algorithm $\alg$ qualifies as a \emph{valid learning algorithm} for task $T$ if $\lcrv_T(\alg, n)$ is monotonically non-increasing in $n$ and for any $\varepsilon > 0$ there exists an $n$ with $\lcrv_T(a, n)<\varepsilon$. \end{definition} \begin{definition}[Universal Validity] $\alg$ is universally valid w.r.t.\ a distribution of tasks $\TP$ if it is a valid learning algorithm for all tasks $T$ in the class of tasks $\supp(\TP)$. \end{definition} \textbf{Practical Universality:} Note that we defined universal validity as a property of a learning algorithm \emph{with respect to} a distribution of tasks.
+That is, a valid learning algorithm should, on average, not perform worse when given more data.
+With this, we can define the notions of a \emph{valid learning algorithm} and of \emph{universal validity}, analogous to the asymptotic notions of consistency and universal consistency. \begin{definition}[Valid Learning Algorithm] An algorithm $\alg$ qualifies as a \emph{valid learning algorithm} for task $T$ if $\lcrv_T(\alg, n)$ is monotonically non-increasing in $n$ and for any $\varepsilon > 0$ there exists an $n$ with $\lcrv_T(\alg, n)<\varepsilon$. \end{definition} \begin{definition}[Universal Validity] $\alg$ is universally valid w.r.t.\ a distribution of tasks $\TP$ if it is a valid learning algorithm for all tasks $T$ in the class of tasks $\supp(\TP)$. \end{definition} \textbf{Practical Universality:} Note that we defined universal validity as a property of a learning algorithm \emph{with respect to} a distribution of tasks.
 Typically, in meta-learning research, all tasks in the meta-dataset $T \in \TD$ are considered to have the same feature space, label space and loss function.
 Most papers implicitly assume that $\LD_T \cong \{1, \cdots, K\}$ for a fixed number of classes $K$.
 Instead, here we allow tasks to have feature spaces, label spaces and data distributions that differ from each other.
 Importantly, a test time task $T'\in \MQs$ might have a feature space or label space that is not represented in $\MSs$.
 We classify an algorithm $\alg$ (or a DCI $\dci_\theta$ inducing an algorithm $\alg_\dci$) as a \textbf{practically universal} learning algorithm only if it is a universally valid learning algorithm on a distribution containing such test time tasks.